 And the traceroute shows it is going via pfSense firewall.

-Also, I can browse the internet using the Firefox browse.
+Also, I can browse the internet using the Firefox browser.

-The same can be verified by going to the DHCP lease on the PfSense firewall by clicking on the status and DHCP leases, as you can see, I have two IP’s that I received from the DHCP server.
+The pfSense assigned that on the LAN side of the firewall; The same can be verified using the DHCP lease on the PfSense firewall by clicking on the status > DHCP leases; as you can see, I have two IP’s that I received from the DHCP server.